ducakar/openzone/README.md

 Development packages of the following libraries are required to build OpenZone from source:

 - ALSA (Linux only)
-- Assimp
-- FreeImage
-- libnoise
 - libpng
-- libsquish (optional)
 - libvorbis
-- Lua 5.1 or 5.2 or LuaJIT 2.0
+- Lua 5.1 or 5.2
-- ODE (optional)
 - OpenAL 1.1
 - OpenGL 2.1 or OpenGL ES 2.0
 - PhysicsFS 2.0 or 2.1/dev
 - SDL 1.2 or 2.0
 - SDL_ttf
 - zlib

+If you also want to build tools (`OZ_TOOLS` options) you also need:

+- Assimp
+- FreeImage
+- libnoise
+- libsquish (optional)

+The following development tools are required:

+- CMake
+- Ninja (optional, recommended)
+- LLVM/Clang (optional, recommended)
+- MinGW64 (optional, for building Win32/Win64 port)
+- NaCl SDK (optional, for building PNaCl port)

 You can then use generic steps for building CMake projects: